Your South Coast Adventure Starts Here!

 Heather Christenbury Executive Director & Curator

 Heather has been active in the field of museums since 2001.
 Beginning her work in the field of anthropology, she received her B.A. from the University of Colorado with Summa Cum Laude honors.
-Her thesis, People of the Spear: Impacts of Development and Conservation on the Maasai Culture was based on her work while living with the Maasai in Tanzania, Africa while also completing archeological field season.
+Her thesis, People of the Spear: Impacts of Development and Conservation on the Maasai Culture, was based on her work while living with the Maasai in Tanzania, Africa, while also completing an archeological field season.
 Heather moved on to work for the University of Cambridge’s Museum of Archaeology and Anthropology in Cambridge, England.
 She also used her time abroad to travel to various countries and archaeological sites to further her knowledge of world cultures.
 After returning to the United States, Heather completed her M.A. in Museum Studies through the University of Oklahoma.

 Email Rachel: rpaul@cooshistory.org